gradio-app/gradio/readme_template.md

 - **Deploying** your models quickly with automatic shareable links and getting feedback on model performance.

-- **Debugging** your model interactively during development using built-in manipulation and interpretation tools.
+- **Debugging** your model interactively during development using built-in input manipulation tools.

 $getting_started